 This was one of the first blog posts I wrote when I started this site back in 2007.
 It is also one of the most popular.
 I describes what I did in the period from 2001–2006.
 Maybe some day I’ll write a summary of the period 2007–2011, but for now you’ll have to dig into the blog to see what has changed and what has remained the same.
 When I set out on this journey in 2001, I didn’t have anyone to follow or look to for ideas.
 Blogs didn’t really exist and I didn’t have access to a good library, so I had to figure out most things myself.
-In retrospect and with more guidance I would have done it differently and with less personal hassle.
+In retrospect and with more guidance I would have done it differently, much more efficiently, and with less personal hassle.
 So don’t think you have to follow the details of what I did to reach a similar goal.
 In fact, you can follow the journals of some of my readers to see how it’s done better than I did.
 With that in mind, here’s my story …

 I posit that most people can attain financial independence in less than 10 years and in less than 5 if they are truly determined.
 I also submit that many people are not willing to make the necessary changes.

 My journey towards financial independence was not always with financial independence in mind per se.
 Had that been my sole goal all a long I would have done things differently and probably faster e.g. 3-4 years instead of 5.
 If I had a six figure income, which I never had, I would be able to do it in 2 or 3 years.
 However, that’s the thing.
 As we gain in knowledge and wisdom our priorities change as that which was once important becomes less important as things are put in a different and hopefully bigger perspective.